thomashoi/test_app_6/README.md

 # README

-1. Complete Ruby on Rails DEveloper
+1. First Test  Repo on Complete Ruby on Rails DEveloper course by Thomas Hoi